Pulchrana guttmani (Brown, 2015)

 Life History, Abundance, Activity, and Special Behaviors

-The holotype of Pulchrana guttmani was found in soil beneath a 4 - 5 meter stone.
-It was collected during the dry season, although rain still occurred every few days during the period that the author made the discovery.
-The author suspects the species to be a habitat specialist, but asserts that not much can be concluded about the life history of this species as only one has been collected (Brown 2015).
+The holotype of P. guttmani was found in soil beneath a 4 - 5 meter stone.
+It was collected in an early evening of April, during the dry season, although rain still occurred every few days during the period that the author made the discovery.
+The author suspected the species to be a habitat specialist (Brown 2015).

 Trends and Threats